OpenUDA/openuda-specifications/docs/OpenUDA-Canonical-Design-Principles.md

 OpenUDA separates document content into three layers:

 ### 5.1 Core
-Core fields are the fields defined directly in a UDT specification.
+Core fields are the fields defined directly in a UD specification.

 Core fields: